emilynordmann/workshop-dataviz/docs/02-intro-to-r.md

 ### Function help

 When you load the <code class='package'>tidyverse</code> it automatically loads all of the above packages, however, it can be helpful to know which package a function comes from if you need to Google it.
-If a <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>function</a> is in <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> or a loaded package, you can type `?function_name` in the console to access the help file.
+If a <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>function</a> is in <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages.' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> or a loaded package, you can type `?function_name` in the console to access the help file.
 At the top of the help it will give you the function and package name.

 If the package isn't loaded, use `?package_name::function_name` or specify the package in the `help()` function.
 When you aren't sure what package the function is in, use the shortcut `??function_name`.